-Building on experience from Dance Foundations 9 and 10, students will learn dance sequences at a faster, intermediate pace.
-Students will learn and perform a wide variety of dance styles, including: hip hop, street jazz, Broadway, tap, contemporary, and cultural dances.
+Similar to Dance Technique and Performance 9-10, but taught at a faster, intermediate pace.
+Dance Technique and Performance will focus on developing proper dance technique through the study of Ballet, Jazz and Contemporary Dance (Street and Popular dance styles will only be studied if time permits).
+Students will further gain flexibility, strength, co-ordination and conditioning.
 Students will learn dances choreographed by the teacher and they will also learn how to create their own dance sequences.
 They will have opportunities to perform in several shows throughout the year.